drzel/drzel.github.io/_posts/2015-01-25-yosuke_kuroki.md

 Two weeks ago I worked on Saturday so I earned a day in lieu.

 The amalgamation of four LPG companies formed a much larger entity.

+We plan on using the Chinese technique in Vietnam.

+To interview the engineers and technicians at the refinery which already implements the technique.

+I thought there was a problem that we can't be certain that we will be able to continue to get the catalyst because it is very special and there is only once company that manufactures the product s if the company goes bankrupt, we can't run the refinery, but the licensing company said they guarantee to provide the catalyst.

+My role in this project is to make suggestions to our boss in headquarters.

+My colleague who was a trader in China got the information.

+This project was canceled twice before.

+The first time we concluded that the technique was unreliable and in the second study, the strategy of my company was looking at the upstream field.

+We got information thought our refinery in Vietnam succeeded at constructing a special refinery using the same technique as in China so we expect that we can also have this strategy.

+We can't use the identical technique so we are trying to make use of the technique used in the Chinese company.

+I was very afraid of being made to drink by the Chinese people, but in this project we are the customer of the Chinese people, so we didn't have to drink too much.